Best SIM Card For France: Orange

 Orange Holiday SIM

 Orange is one of the biggest French cellphone providers.
 It is said to provide the best coverage throughout the country.
 The plan that is most popular for travellers (ie. visitors who are travelling in France and the EU for a few days to a few weeks) is the prepaid Orange Holiday SIM Plan.
-Many people like this company and its SIM card but there are two drawbacks: the price and the duration of the plan.
-Here’s what you should know:
+Sadly there is no plan that offers unlimited data when using an Orange Sim card in France but there are some good packages.

 • Coverage: excellent in France; this SIM also covers you all over the European Union (4G)